Share This Guide, Choose Your Platform!

 Introduction –paying wife through limited company

-When you are in business, you might wonder, can I pay my spouse a salary as a contractor while working through my limited company?
-You may also wonder can I hire my spouse as an employee and if so, can I employ my wife to reduce tax.
-If this is possible, when paying wife through limited company, what will the saving be for the business?
-Therefore, as a limited company contractor or small business owner, the thoughts around whether can I employ my spouse and can I pay my partner a wage could arise when either:
+When you are contracting or in business day to day, you may wonder can I pay my spouse a salary as a contractor while you work through your limited company.
+You may also consider can I hire my spouse as an employee and if so, can I employ my wife to reduce tax.
+If this is possible, when paying wife through limited company, what will the tax saving be for the business?
+Therefore, as a limited company contractor or small business owner, the thoughts around whether can I employ my spouse and can I pay my partner a wage in 2023/24 could arise when either:

 - You have been running your company for a while.

 Besides your own business owner salary (UK), a common thought is that if I can employ my spouse, then how much can I pay my wife to work for me?
 Notably, the question regarding can you employ your spouse will pop up quite often from limited company contractors.
 When it comes to can I pay salary to my wife, the good news is you can employ your partner.
 However, when you consider paying your spouse a salary, you will need to look at your business overall to see if this is something you would like to do.

 Other initial thoughts around employing spouse (limited company) and wife salary